Multispectral image fusion based on super pixel segmentation: Previous Work

-Recent work relies on deep neural networks.
-Chen et al \cite{chen2017deep} use deep fusion to improve classification accuracy.
-Multispectral fusion was used to detect pedestrians with convolutional-neural-networks \cite{wagner2016multispectral}.
-The idea of using superpixel for hyperspectral fusion is introduced in the recent work of \cite{jia2019collaborative}.
 The proposed method of this paper introduces a method that incorporates low-level statistics of image superpixels.
-Due to its simplicity, it can run fast on simple devices and produces meaningful multispectral image fusion.
-In contrast to previous works, I am focused on the multispectral case, and limit the solution to a real-time consumption given standard compute capabilities.
+Due to its low computational complexity, it could run in real-time on simple devices and embedded systems and produces informative fused multispectral images.
+In contrast to previous works, we are focused on the multispectral case for multi-sensor cameras, astrophysics satellites and defense systems that are typically in the near to visible light frequencies such as UV and IR, and in addition, do not contain heavy computational resources since their systems are embedded.